cjl4hd/audio-circuits/Fuzzface.md

 Can we use mp3 or other formats?
 - This does not seem to be supported, so I will either create a smooth workflow, or use a small number of samples to reduce the effort of converting files

+### Setting up the circuit design work flow
+This stage is generally the most challenging for me, so I'm making sure to have it documented.
+Directions online for bringing in a schematic, bringing in a wavefile are useful, but everything has to be in range for the output to sound nice, for the waveform to simulate the amplitude of the sound.
+So I'll cover my process here.

+The first step is to use the waveform input to simulate the guitar going into the pedal.
+For this I used Audacity and just recorded a few seconds of clean guitar from a youtube video to keep things simple.
+On the plus side, Audacity handles this pretty well, and will save a WAV file for you.
+The challenge is getting the amplitude just right, so that the LT SPICE circuit 'feels' like its getting the small signals coming from your guitar pickups.
+Luckily the Fuzzface page is helpful with expected amplitudes.
+It sounds like our signal should be <50mV on the input to get soft distortion.
+When LT SPICE brings in a WAV file, it normalizes the amplitude from -1 to 1 V. In my case of the youtube video, the audio was full volume, taking up the entire range, so before saving the WAV file we need to make it feel more in the 25-50mV range.
+In Audacity, this is done by highlighting the audio track I recorded, going to Effect -> Volume and Compression -> Amplify, and setting the gain in a range of -30dB to -40dB.
+Then when we save the waveform and bring it into LT SPICE, the voltages match what a guitar would provide.
 ## Modifications
 ### Germanium simulation
 This may turn into a rabbit hole..